ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

     ![image](https://github.com/ianderrington/genai/assets/76016868/c06d4a40-117f-4b86-9deb-ee9d29fc8f70)

 ??? abstract "[AMPLIFY Protein Language Model](https://github.com/chandar-lab/AMPLIFY?tab=readme-ov-file)" amplify-plm
     The author's show in their [Paper](https://www.biorxiv.org/content/10.1101/2024.09.23.614603v1.full.pdf) that they can train highly performant ESM models (and modifications) with better performance.
-They use different dat asets with better filtering and validation selection.
+They use different data sets with better filtering and validation selection.
 They use flash attention.
 Together they see their 350M model is as performant of 15B ESM model.
-    They also use something called _pseudo-perplexity- which measures the replacement of non-random masking (one of each sequence).
+    They also use something called _pseudo-perplexity_ which measures the replacement of non-random masking (one of each sequence).
+    They show that retraining the same models (ESM and Amplify) on uniref data **Differences with ESM** *
+    * They used SwiGLU and RMS norm instead of Gelu Activation.
+    * They used reduced number of attention heads.
+    * They used AdamW optimization (not Adam).
+    * They trained with bf16 using DeepSpeed, an dmodel sharding.
+    * They streamlined the vocabulary removing unused tokens.